Dynamic optical coherence tomography algorithm for label-free assessment of swiftness and occupancy of intratissue moving scatterers: Experimental validation of new DOCT metrics

 Figure \ref{fig:result2_spheroid} shows B-scan images of aLIV, LIV, Swiftness, and OCDS of a tumor spheroid at each $\VAtw$.
 The observational contrasts are consistent with the contrast plot of Fig.\@ \ref{fig:result2_quantitativeAnalysis}.
 The image quality of all DOCT metrics degrades as $\VAtw$ decreases.
 According to subjective observations, the image quality of aLIV and LIV with $\VAtw$ = 3.69 s or larger is acceptable.
-In the Swiftness image, the spheroid core is distinguishable for $\VAtw$ = 1.23 s or larger, while for OCDS, the core is distinguishable for $\VAtw$ = 2.46 s or larger.
+In the Swiftness image, the spheroid core is distinguishable for $\VAtw$ = 1.23 s or larger, while for OCDS, the core is distinguishable for $\VAtw$ = 2.46 s or larger. \revstart{c2-5} The degradation of the image quality at regions with small $\VAtw$ values might be caused by the instability of the variance estimate due to the reduced number of data points. \revend

 Figure \ref{fig:result2_kidney} shows B-scan images of aLIV, LIV, Swiftness, and OCDS for the mouse kidney at each $\VAtw$.
 The DOCT images of the mouse kidney exhibit a similar $\VAtw$ dependency as observed for the spheroid.